ynovel/massivestress/README.md

 terraform apply
 # type "yes"
 ```
+Be aware: instance recreation may affect it's IP changing.

 For some configuration changes (not regarding runners/inside-instance-provisioning) you need only apply them:
 ```shell
 terraform apply